 The Financial Accounting Standards Board Statement "Accounting for Income Taxes" ("SFAS 109") requires a valuation allowance against deferred tax assets if, based on the weight of available evidence, it is more likely than not that some or all of the deferred tax assets may not be realized.
-At March 31, 2005, a valuation allowance equal to 100% of the deferred tax assets was used and primarily pertains to uncertainties with respect to future utilization of net operating loss carryforwards.
+At June 30, 2005, a valuation allowance equal to 100% of the net deferred income tax assets was used and primarily pertains to uncertainties with respect to future utilization of net operating loss carryforwards.